kecven/BotInOk/README.md

 # BotInOk

-Botinok Client is an open-source project that automates LinkedIn interactions using Java, Spring Boot, and Playwright.
+BotInOk Client is an open-source project that automates LinkedIn interactions using Java, Spring Boot, and Playwright.
 It helps users to connect with potential contacts and apply for job positions on LinkedIn.

 ## Features